AminaNaaz/AI-Procurement-buddy/README.md

 Deployment: For Streamlit Cloud or other platforms, add your secrets via their environment or secrets management UI.

 # Contribution
-We welcome contributions!
+I welcome contributions!
 Whether it’s fixing bugs, improving documentation, or adding new features, please open an issue or submit a pull request.